 The Different Types of Auto Transport Carriers: Open vs. Enclosed

-When you are preparing to ship a vehicle, one of the first decisions you must make is choosing the type of carrier.
-For many first-time shippers, the terminology can be confusing.
-Is "Open Transport" safe?
-Is "Enclosed Transport" worth the extra cost?
-The choice between these two methods affects the price, the timeline, the insurance limits, and the level of protection your vehicle receives.
+When preparing to ship a vehicle, one of the first decisions you must make is choosing the type of carrier.
+Is “Open Transport” safe?
+Is “Enclosed Transport” worth the extra cost?
+The choice between these two methods affects price, timeline, insurance limits, and the level of protection your vehicle receives.

 At SouthWest Auto Transport, we transport thousands of vehicles every year using both methods.
-We believe that the "right" choice depends entirely on the specific vehicle being moved and your personal budget.
-This comprehensive guide breaks down the mechanics, pros, and cons of Open vs. Enclosed transport, helping you make an informed decision for your asset.
+The right choice depends entirely on the vehicle being moved and your personal budget.
+Complete the form on this page or call 1-800-590-6492 to get quotes for both options side by side.

-Open Auto Transport is the most common method of vehicle shipping, accounting for roughly 90% to 95% of all commercial car movements in the United States.
-If you have ever driven on an interstate highway and seen a large truck carrying a load of new cars to a dealership, you have seen an open carrier.
+Open auto transport accounts for roughly 90–95% of all commercial car movements in the United States.
+If you have seen a large truck on the interstate carrying a load of new cars to a dealership, you have seen an open carrier in action.

 How It Works

-These trailers are typically 75 to 80 feet long and feature two levels (decks) of metal ramps.
-A standard "stinger-steer" open carrier can haul between 8 and 10 vehicles at once.
-The cars are driven onto the ramps and secured using chains or wheel straps.
-Because the trailer is exposed, the vehicles are open to the air.
+These trailers are typically 75–80 feet long and feature two levels of metal ramps.
+A standard “stinger-steer” open carrier hauls 8–10 vehicles at once.
+Cars are driven onto the ramps and secured using chains or wheel straps.
+Because the trailer is open, the vehicles are exposed to the air.

 The Advantages

-- Cost-Effective: Because the carrier can haul up to 10 cars at once, the cost of fuel, insurance, and the driver's salary is split among ten customers.
-This makes open transport the most affordable option.
+- Cost-Effective: With up to 10 cars sharing the cost of fuel, insurance, and driver labor, open transport is the most affordable option by a wide margin.

-- Faster Booking: There are thousands of open carriers on the road at any given moment.
-This high supply means it is easier to find a truck available on your desired dates.
+- Faster Booking: With thousands of open carriers on the road at any given moment, it is easier to find a truck on your desired dates.

 The Trade-Offs

 The primary drawback is exposure.
-Your vehicle will be subjected to the same elements as if you were driving it yourself: rain, sun, dust, and road grime.
-While rare, there is a minor risk of "road debris" damage, such as a small rock chip from a passing vehicle.
+Your vehicle will encounter the same elements as if you were driving it: rain, sun, dust, and road grime.
+While rare, there is a minor risk of road debris — such as a small rock chip from a passing vehicle on the lower deck.

-Enclosed Auto Transport is a specialized service designed for high-value vehicles.
-These trailers look like standard semi-truck box trailers from the outside, but inside they are equipped with advanced racking systems to hold cars securely.
+Enclosed auto transport is a specialized service designed for high-value vehicles.
+These trailers look like standard semi-truck box trailers from the outside but are equipped inside with advanced racking systems to hold cars securely.

 Types of Enclosed Trailers

-- Hard-Side Carriers: These are solid steel or fiberglass boxes.
-They offer the ultimate protection, essentially acting as a mobile garage.
-This is the preferred method for multi-million dollar collections.
+- Hard-Side Carriers: Solid steel or fiberglass walls — essentially a mobile garage.
+The preferred method for multi-million dollar collections and museum transfers.

 The Advantages

-- Total Weather Protection: Your car will arrive as clean as it was when it left.
-No rain, snow, or road salt will touch the paint.
+- Total Weather Protection: Your car arrives as clean as it left.
+No rain, snow, road salt, or debris will touch the paint.

-- Liftgates: Many enclosed trailers feature hydraulic liftgates.
-This allows cars with extremely low ground clearance (like Lamborghinis or race cars) to be loaded horizontally without scraping the front bumper on a ramp.
+- Hydraulic Liftgates: Many enclosed trailers feature hydraulic liftgates that allow cars with extremely low ground clearance (Lamborghinis, race cars) to be loaded horizontally without scraping the front bumper.

 The Trade-Offs

-The main downsides are cost and availability.
-Enclosed transport typically costs 30% to 50% more than open transport.
-Furthermore, because there are fewer enclosed trucks on the road, it may take an extra few days to secure a spot for your specific route.
+Enclosed transport typically costs 30–50% more than open transport.
+Furthermore, with fewer enclosed trucks on the road, it may take an extra few days to secure a spot for your specific route — advance booking is strongly recommended.

 Detailed Comparison Table